-- Humanitarian partners in Zaatari support the Government of Jordan's efforts to provide protection services to the camp's residents.
-This includes safeguarding the right to seek asylum, safety, and equal access to services and durable solutions; strengthening targeted services and assistance for persons with specific needs; protecting children from all forms of harm, exploitation, violence, and abuse to ensure their well-being and resilience through giving them space and opportunities to develop themselves; reducing the risk of SGBV and ensure survivors lead a life in dignity; increasing community resilience through engagement and ownership. - Protection conducts quarterly monitoring to evaluate the protection environment in Zaatari.
-Monitoring focuses on various issues, including access to services, access to information, accountability, child protection, SGBV, documentation, and physical security. - In line with the community-based approach, UNHCR established a network of community protection volunteers to strengthen prevention and response mechanisms, as well as to identify the concerns at the community level.
+- Humanitarian partners in Zaatari support the Government of Jordan's efforts to provide protection services to the Camp's residents.
+This includes safeguarding the right to seek asylum, safety, and equal access to services and durable solutions; strengthening targeted services and assistance for persons with specific needs; protecting children from all forms of harm, exploitation, violence, and abuse to ensure their well-being and resilience through giving them space and opportunities to develop themselves; reducing the risk of SGBV and ensuring survivors lead a life in dignity; increasing community resilience through engagement and ownership. - In line with the community-based approach, UNHCR established a network of community protection volunteers to strengthen prevention and response mechanisms, as well as to identify the concerns at the community level.
 The network consists of 90 members (39 females, 51 males).
-Besides, UNHCR operates a 24/7 emergency hotline for urgent protection cases. - A new electronic queuing system at the Registration and Protection Services Area is implemented in February to enhance queuing and referrals from the helpdesk to different units. - UNHCR conducted 8 FGD with women and men focusing on legal rights and services accessibility.
+Besides, UNHCR operates a 24/7 emergency hotline for urgent protection cases. - A 24/7 hotline receives urgent concerns, regular calls by case managers to individual protection cases, communication with the Protection Team of Volunteers through a WhatsApp group, drafting messages to be shared with Zaatari residents after community feedback.